viavokal/devops-exercise/README.md

 # BigPanda DevOps Exercise - Avraham Kalvo
 #### INTRO
-Welcome to my solution for the BigPanda DevOps Exercise I decided to implement the services in nodejs, as I'm already familiar with Python and was enjoying the challenge.
+Welcome to my solution for the BigPanda DevOps Exercise.
+I decided to implement the services in nodejs, as I'm already familiar with Python and was enjoying the challenge.

 #### Solution Specification